 The Brits are a pretty reserved bunch on the whole.
-But in early February, supermarkets, card shops and flower stalls across the land are flooded with heart-shaped cards, heart-shaped chocolates and hugely overpriced roses.
+But in early February, supermarkets, card shops and florists across the land are flooded with heart-shaped cards, heart-shaped chocolates and hugely overpriced roses.
 Spending figures are astonishing with more than £1.6 billion lavished on Valentine’s treats each February.
-That includes around £40 million of cheesy cards, plus a million bunches of roses plucked off the shelves at Tesco stores alone.
+That includes around £40 million of cheesy cards, plus a million bunches of flowers plucked off the shelves at major supermarket chain Tesco alone.

 If anyone knows how to celebrate the power of love, it has to be the French.
 Paris even has its own love bridge, the Pont des Arts.
 It’s famous for couples attaching padlocks to the railings and hurling the key into the River Seine as a symbol of everlasting love.
 Hearts were broken in 2015, though, when the city started removing some of the million love locks.
 Sadly, love wasn’t lifting anything up.
 Instead, the bridge was collapsing beneath the weight of 45 tonnes of added metal.